bollu/cellularAutomata/README.md

 I finally settled on using [`Comonads`](http://blog.sigfpe.com/2006/12/evaluating-cellular-automata-is.html) to represent the grid space of the cellular automata.
 The difference between this implementation and many others in the wild is that this one has a *finite* grid, which makes writing the instances for `Zipper` and `Comonad` harder.
-I'll be putting up a blog post sometime soon.
-Until then, enjoy the pretty pictures!

 This will be refactored into a library that allows one to create cellular automata by simply specifying the ruleset and the way to draw a *single* cell.
 The library will extrapolate the data